OsamaM0/FullyRag/README.md

 ## 🛠️ Customization: Connect Your Own Data, Lexicon, and LLM

-PolyRAG is designed to be easily adapted to your own use case—across any domain, database, or document set.
+FullyRAG is designed to be easily adapted to your own use case—across any domain, database, or document set.
 The MedRxiv setup provided here is just a showcase.

-**To use PolyRAG with your own data:**
+**To use FullyRAG with your own data:**

 1. **Database Connection:**
    - Edit the `DATABASE_URL` in your `.env` file to point to your own PostgreSQL (or compatible) database.